8fold/site-joshbruce.com/content/public/experiences/finances/paycheck-to-paycheck/_20220501/content.md

 The second one came out as a more standard, two-pager.
 It’s simple, with a clean layout and fair amount of white space.

+The second professional also helped me with the LinkedIn profile.

 I learned a lot about my own limiting beliefs regarding a résumé from both professionals.

-I’ve applied for a position with the first.
-Seven days later, an interview was scheduled.
-Five days later, I had the initial discussion.
-I’m supposed to hear from someone who can answer benefit questions and there three more rounds; if I make it.
+Using the one-pager résumé I applied to a position that has me written all over it.
+I used the second resume to apply to the top gig I sent to that professional.

+The day after updating the LinkedIn profile two recruiters reached out to me.
+I followed up with both and the first requested a résumé; I sent the one-pager.

-Getting an interview, much less this quickly, has never happened to me before.
+This has never happened to me.

+For the first position using the one-pager I got an interview a week later; I believe someone from benefits is supposed to reach out to me soon.
+For the second position using the one-pager it’s been less than two days and I’ll be doing a first round video interview by the time this is published.

+For the position I applied for with the two-pager I haven’t heard back yet, but it’s only been a couple of days.

+Really appreciating the first company a great deal and had a lot of fun at the interview.

-To be fair, in the process of tracking the experiment, I was introduced to someone at the company; however, I have instances in the past where even that didn’t actually get me an interview.
-In one case I actually did a pre-interview before submitting the résumé; after submitting, the feedback received was that if the pre-interview hadn’t taken place I never would have made it to a phone call (according to the recruiter)—I did not get that job and I didn’t get an interview from a follow-up attempt.
+To be fair, in the process of tracking the experiment, I was introduced to someone at the first company; however, I have instances in the past where even that didn’t actually get me an interview.
+In one case (in 2022) I did a pre-interview before submitting my old résumé; after submitting, the feedback received was that if the pre-interview hadn’t taken place and the person didn’t tell the recruiter about me, I never would have made it to a phone call—I didn’t get that job and I didn’t get an interview from a follow-up attempt a month or so later.

-I have not applied for anything using the second résumé as we are still working together.

-The webinar was also helpful and is based on the concepts of *Start with Why* by Simon Sinek.
+The webinar was helpful and is based on the concepts of *Start with Why* by Simon Sinek.

 As this relates to finances, the expense was definitely a hit to my purse.
-However, given my 20 year history of submitting résumés and the fact that, at least on paper, I’d like to have the gig I interviewed for, the investment has already paid dividends in improved mental health.
+However, given my 20 year history of submitting résumés the investment has already paid dividends in improved mental health.

-I finished up with the second professional who improved [my LinkedIn profile](https://www.linkedin.com/in/josh-c-bruce).
-This too has already started providing dividends.
-Definitely improving my mood and making me consider that social media platform in a different light.

 {!! fi-experiments !!}